Monoculture (computer science): Individual level concerns

 The concept is significant when discussing computer security and viruses, the main threat is exposure to security vulnerabilities.
 Since monocultures are not diverse, any vulnerability found exists in all the individual members of the monoculture increasing the risk of exploitation.
 An example to that is exploit Wednesday in which after Windows security patches are released there is an increase exploitation events on not updated machines.

 Clifford Stoll wrote in 1989 after dealing with the Morris worm:

 Another main concern is increased spread of algorithmic bias.
 In the light of increased usage of machine learning there is a growing awareness of the biases introduced by algorithms.
 The nature of monocultures exacerbate this problem since it makes the bias systemic and spreading unfair decisions.

 Social level concerns

 Monocultures may lead to Braess's like paradoxes in which introducing a "better option" (such as a more accurate algorithm) leads to suboptimal monocultural convergence - a monoculture whose correlated nature results in degraded overall quality of the decisions.
 Since monocultures form in areas of high-stakes decisions such as credit scoring and automated hiring, it is important to achieve optimal decision making.

-This scenario can be studied throw the lens of mechanism design, in which agents are choosing between a set of algorithms, some of which return correlated outputs.
+This scenario can be studied through the lens of mechanism design, in which agents are choosing between a set of algorithms, some of which return correlated outputs.
 The overall impact of the decision making is measured by social welfare.